xobjectz/objx/README.rst

     that only has dunder methods, so the namespace is not cluttered with method names.
 This makes storing and reading to/from json possible.

-    OBJX is a python3 library implementing the 'objx' package.
-It provides all the tools to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, code to introspect modules for commands, deferred exception handling to not crash on an
+    OBJX has all the tools to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, code to introspect modules for commands, deferred exception handling to not crash on an